We are one of the few charities supporting the arts in New York City.

 We're known best for our finely curated events with occasional pop-ups featuring local designers and artisans designed around whatever your one-of-a-kind design love may be: home, art, books, vintage, or a great designer piece.
-One-of-a-kind is what makes this thing called life just that much more interesting.
+Our most recent addition: free in-store styling by a celebrated costume designer!

 Clothing.
 Jewelry.
 Hats.
 Bags.
 Belts.
 Shoes.

 We're always putting out something new for women, but for those with a discerning eye, check out our curated fashion events featuring vintage to high end designer pieces.

 Find all things home any day of the week.

 Treat your apartment to a new piece of furniture, home decor or art.
 Need a shareable paperback for the trip home?
 We are also known for our book collection from beautiful coffee table books to paperbacks.

 We're always putting out something new for men, but for those with a discerning eye, check out our curated fashion events featuring vintage to high end designer pieces.

 Whatever your design passion, we get it.

 We are known best for our carefully curated events designed around an array of design interests from fashion to home.

 New York City Opera was famously dubbed “The People's Opera” by Mayor Fiorello LaGuardia at its founding in 1943.
 Now in 2016, more than 70 years later, City Opera renews its historic mission to inspire audiences with innovative and theatrically compelling opera, nurture the work of promising American artists, and build new audiences through affordable ticket prices and extensive outreach and education programs.